-They are the legacy of the French kings who adored the Loire Valley.
+Those heritage sites are the legacy of the French kings who adored the Loire Valley.

 The myriad personalities of the Loire Valley Chateaux

-Today, each one tells its own unique story: the sumptuous feasts of the royal court at Amboise, the legendary meeting between Joan of Arc and the French Dauphin at Chinon, the multi-talented genius Leonardo da Vinci at Clos Lucé, the epic marriage of a Windsor at the Domaine de Candé, the work of the great gardener Dom Pacello at the Royal estate of Château Gaillard, Rodin and Camille Claudel’s love affair at the Château de l’Islette… You’ll be spoilt for choice!
+Today, each one tells its own unique story, which is part of the French history: the sumptuous feasts of the royal court at the royal chateau of Amboise, the legendary meeting between Joan of Arc and the French Dauphin in the town of Chinon, the multi-talented genius Leonardo da Vinci at the chateau of Clos Lucé, the epic marriage of a Windsor at the Domaine de Candé, the work of the great gardener Dom Pacello at the Royal estate of Château Gaillard, Rodin and Camille Claudel’s love affair at the chateau de l’Islette… You’ll be spoilt for choice!

 The Loire Valley Chateaux, heritage in motion